dmuth/splunk-telegram/README.md

 ## TODO/Bugs

-Only regular messages are supported at this time.
+- Only regular messages are supported at this time.
 If a photo or sticker is found, a note will be made that it was a photo of a specified size.
 No other media types (including stickers) are supported at this time.
-Forwarded messages are not counted/supported at this time.
+- Forwarded messages are not counted/supported at this time.
+- Messages that are imported must be in the current directory because of how Docker mounts directories
+  - I may revisit this in the future and instead take a directory as a value to Docker's `-v` argument.
+- I need to add Development instructions and possibly revisit that

 ## Contact